agoncal/agoncal-training-javaee6-advanced/before/07-WebApplication/README.md

 * The top link `Book` should be enabled
 * [http://localhost:8080/cdbookstore/faces/book/index.xhtml]() give you access to the book pages

-# DOJO - Web pages to browse CDs
+# KATA - Web pages to browse Books and CDs

 ## Create the JSF pages